RevjoyMe/XeetFlow/README.md

 ## Description

-The platform automatically collects data from all tournament participants by processing 431 API pages with pagination.
-Extracted information is saved to CSV files for further analysis.
+The platform automatically collects data from all tournament participants by processing multiple API pages with pagination.
+The platform supports two different tournaments:

+- **🏆 Leagues Tournament**: 431 pages, ~8,620 records
+- **📊 Signals Tournament**: 360 pages, ~7,200 records

+Each tournament has its own leaderboard with different statistics and participants.
+Extracted information is saved to separate CSV files for each tournament.

 ## Features